 Plus, in a supervised account, kids won’t be able to interact with other users the same way they would on the regular YouTube app or website.
 Some of the other key features that are inaccessible in a supervised account include:

 - Limited live stream viewing

 - Any of the creator functions (like uploading, stories, etc.)

 Going Beyond Content Restrictions

-While the YouTube Kids app is a great starting point for limiting your child’s access to unsuitable content, it doesn’t necessarily help you answer questions like:
+While the YouTube Kids app is a great starting point for limiting your child’s access to unsuitable content and creates a more kids safe Youtube version, it doesn’t necessarily help you answer questions like:

 - How is the content that your child watches affecting them emotionally?

 - What are they doing, saying, or seeing on other apps?